LampByLit/lit-ai/README.md

 # lit-ai 🔮

-AI-powered analysis and summarization tool for 4chan's /pol/ board.
-This tool scrapes, analyzes, and summarizes discussions and trends.
+AI-powered analysis and summarization tool for 4chan's /lit/ board.
+This tool scrapes, analyzes, and summarizes literary discussions, book recommendations, and philosophical debates.

 ## Features 🌟

-- Real-time scraping of 4chan's /pol/ board
+- Real-time scraping of 4chan's /lit/ board
 - AI-powered summarization of threads using DeepSeek AI
 - Content analysis and trend detection
 - Material Design UI for easy navigation